kammitama5/kammitama5.github.io/_posts/2021-02-10-Wednesday-February-10th.md

   But I hadn't gotten back into using R since the workshop via WICSS.
 I've been using quarantine to spend more time on it, and have been enjoying it.
 - It's really refreshing because I'm really against any kind of gatekeeping with respect to learning, and I've felt that the whole departmental structure can sometimes incentivize gatekeeping.
-So this is a breath of fresh air in comparison, and I find myself staying up late and chatting with a friend who is also taking a stats course (who did his PhD in Anthropology).
+So this is a breath of fresh air in comparison, and I find myself staying up late and chatting with a friend who is also taking a stats course (who did his PhD in Anthropology, another discipline that has both a qualitative and quantitative component).
 - Today I also had an hour-long chat with my Mathematics professor, and she is not only awesome, but also very supportive.
 She's also absolutely geeky and fun, and makes me laugh.
 I love her!
 - I think it's amazing and really cool that people can all use statistics but with different lenses.
 They think about analyzing data in different ways, and some